What to Do in Warsaw with Kids: 12 Fun Activities for All Ages

-Having spent my childhood in Poland and then giving birth to one of my own here, I can tell you that kids can spend countless hours spotting gnomes in the streets and exploring the captivating family-friendly activities here.
+Having spent my childhood in Poland and then giving birth to one of my own here, I can tell you that Warsaw has become incredibly fun with kids as they opened a lot of new places, and I wish all these activities existed when I was a child.

 Warsaw is easy to travel to with kids, so don’t worry.
 Public transportation works just fine, so do taxis, and there are plenty of facilities for babies, toddlers, and older kids.